-Considering I have a deep and very abiding love for coconut curries and I haven’t stopped talking about my obsession with pressure cooking, you might want to completely avoid me for the next, I don’t know, lifetime, so as not to get involved in a totally drawn out and nerdy conversation about making curry in the pressure cooker when you’d rather be talking to a normal human about more scintillating topics like politics, fashion, and where the Kardashians are vacationing this week.
+Considering I have a deep and very abiding love for coconut curries and I haven’t stopped talking about my obsession with pressure cooking, you might want to completely avoid me for the next, I don’t know, lifetime.

-This deliciously fast pressure cooker coconut chicken curry is reason alone to get yerself a pressure cooker if you don’t have one.
+This deliciously fast pressure cooker chicken curry is reason alone to get yourself a pressure cooker if you don’t have one.

 It can be made in a stovetop pressure cooker, an electric pressure cooker (like the almighty InstantPot) or you can scrap the pressure cooker altogether and make it on the stovetop (still yummy but you’ll be looking at about an hour versus 30-minutes or less in the pressure cooker).